sdmakwana/Face-Recoginization-AMWOS/README.md

-# Face Recoginization: A Modern Way of Security
+# SafeGuard: A Modern Way of Security
-AKA SafeGuard

 Face Recognition application with owner and stranger detection.